 Looks at the rules which came into force in April 2015 giving people more flexibility about when and how to access their defined contribution pension savingsJump to full report >>

 Individuals with defined contribution (DC) pensions build up a pension fund using contributions, investment returns and tax relief.
 Before 6 April 2015, most people used their DC pension funds to purchase an annuity.
-This was strongly encouraged by pension tax legislation, which authorised lump sum or flexible payments in limited circumstances.
-The rationale was that tax incentives were designed to encourage people to save for an income in retirement.
+This was strongly encouraged by the pension tax legislation in force at the time, which authorised lump sum or flexible payments in limited circumstances.

 Following press reports of perceived difficulties, the Government launched a consultation in July 2015 on whether individuals were able to access the new pension flexibilities easily and at a reasonable cost.
-An update from the FCA said the overall majority of consumers appeared to have been able to take advantage of the new flexibilities, although there some situations where this was not the case (PN15-28).
-The Government has placed a duty on the FCA to impose a cap on early exit charges (Bank of England and Financial Services Bill 2016, s35).
-A Pensions Bill announced in the Queen’s Speech will include provision for an early exit fees cap in trust-based occupational schemes and to create a system that “enables consumers to access pension freedoms without unreasonable barriers.”
+An update from the FCA said that the overall majority of consumers had been able to do so, with some exceptions (PN15-28).
+In February 2016, the Government announced proposals for making the transfer process smoother and more efficient.
+It placed a duty on the FCA to impose a cap on early exit charges (Bank of England and Financial Services Act 2016, s35) and enabled this to be implemented in occupational schemes in Part 2 of Pension Schemes Act 2017.

 Commons Briefing papers SN06891